-Shares of common stock held by persons attending the virtual 2022 Annual Meeting but not voting and shares represented by proxies that reflect withheld votes or abstentions as to a particular proposal will be counted as present for purposes of determining the presence of a quorum.
+Shares of common stock held by persons attending the virtual 2023 Annual Meeting but not voting and shares represented by proxies that reflect withheld votes or abstentions as to a particular proposal will be counted as present for purposes of determining the presence of a quorum.
 Abstentions are not an affirmative or negative vote on a proposal, so abstaining does not count as a vote cast and has no effect for purposes of determining whether our stockholders have ratified the appointment of Grant Thornton LLP, our independent registered public accounting firm. or whether our stockholders have approved the compensation of the named executive officers.
-The election of directors and advisory vote on the frequency of the stockholder vote on executive compensation are determined by a plurality of votes cast, so a "Withhold" vote will not be counted in determining the outcome of such proposals.
+The election of directors is determined by a plurality of votes cast, so a "Withhold" vote will not be counted in determining the outcome of such proposal.

-Shares represented by proxies that reflect a "broker non-vote" will be counted as present for purposes of determining the presence of a quorum exists.
+Shares represented by proxies that reflect a "broker non-vote" will be counted as present for purposes of determining whether the presence of a quorum exists.
 As discussed above, a "broker non-vote" occurs when a nominee holding shares for a beneficial owner has not received instructions from the beneficial owner and does not have discretionary authority to vote the shares for certain non-routine matters.
-With regard to the election of directors, the advisory vote to approve the compensation of the named executive officers and the advisory vote regarding the frequency of the stockholder vote to approve the compensation of the named executive officers, which are considered non-routine matters, broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.
+With regard to the election of directors and the advisory vote to approve the compensation of the named executive officers, which are considered non-routine matters, broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.
 However, ratification of the appointment of Grant Thornton LLP is considered a routine matter on which a broker or other nominee has discretionary authority to vote.
 Accordingly, no broker non-votes will likely result from this proposal.